GovTechSG/techpass-user-docs/docs/support/account.md

 b.
 Fill in the email associated with the TechPass account to be terminated in the **Email address for termination** field.

-**Change of process for account termination of vendor accounts**: Effective from 1 July 2024, vendors will not be able to log a ticket for the termination of an account on behalf of another vendor.
-Only a Public Officer or the vendor themselves can log a ticket to terminate a vendor account.
+**Change of process for account termination requests of vendor accounts**: Effective from 1 July 2024, the service desk will no longer process account termination requests logged by vendors on behalf of their colleagues.
+Accounts will only be terminated if the ticket is logged by the vendor themselves or a public officer.

 </details>